Physics-informed neural network applied to surface-tension-driven liquid film flows: Physics-informed neural networks

-Although the governing equations are mathematically satisfied, residuals remain when the equation is evaluated numerically by a neural network using automatic differentiation.
-The components $J_b$ and $J_o$ are the MSEs of the boundary and initial conditions, respectively. $\{t_f^i, x_f^i\}_{i=1}^{N_f}$ denote the collocation points for the governing equation, whereas $\{t_b^i, x_b^i, v_b^i\}_{i=1}^{N_b}$ and $\{t_o^i, x_o^i, h_o^i\}_{i=1}^{N_o}$ are the boundary and initial conditions of the training data set, respectively.
-The evaluation of $J_b$ and $J_o$ requires supervisor data, whereas the term $J_f$ does not need supervisor data. $J_p$ is the loss based on a penalty function, defined as
+where $J_f$ is the mean squared error (MSE) of the governing equations $\mathcal{G}_k(t,x)$.
+Although the governing equations must be mathematically satisfied, residuals remain when the equation is evaluated numerically by a neural network using automatic differentiation.
+The components $J_b$ and $J_o$ are the MSEs of the boundary and initial conditions, respectively. $\{t_f^i, x_f^i\}_{i=1}^{N_f}$ denote the collocation points for the governing equation, whereas $\{t_b^i, x_b^i, b_1^i, b_2^i\}_{i=1}^{N_b}$ and $\{t_o^i, x_o^i, h_o^i\}_{i=1}^{N_o}$ are the boundary and initial conditions of the training data set, respectively.
+The values for the boundary and initial conditions are described in the next subsection.

+The concrete forms of $\mathcal{G}_k$ and $\mathcal{B}$ are dependent on the problem, as shown in \cref{tab-problems}.
+Here, the number of PDEs is denoted by $N_k$.

+The evaluation of $J_b$ and $J_o$ requires supervisor data, whereas the term $J_f$ does not need supervisor. $J_p$ is the loss based on a penalty function, defined as

 which is introduced so that the network does not predict a negative value of $h$.
-In the governing equation \cref{eq-governing} and \cref{eq-governingEq2}, the fourth-order term represents the diffusion of the Laplace pressure $p = -\partial^2_x h$ with the term $h^3$ being the diffusion coefficient.
+In the governing equations \cref{eq-governing,eq-governingEq2,eq-governingEq4} the fourth-order terms represent the diffusion of the Laplace pressure with the term $h^3$ being the diffusion coefficient.
 Thus, if the PINN unexpectedly predicts a negative value of $h$, the equation behaves as anti-diffusion, rendering computation unstable.
 The penalty function \cref{eq-penalty} is introduced in the loss function to avoid this situation.